Law and justice

 The punishment for treason and oathbreaking is death.
 Poachers and thieves may lose a hand.
 Various mutilations for assault, castration for rape, and floggings for minor offences are usual.

-Flogging are the common punishment for members of the lower social classes, its severity determined by both the number of strokes.
+Flogging is the common punishment for members of the lower social classes, its severity determined by both the number of strokes.

 References and Notes